top of page

 reggio-inspired

-The next time you find yourself walking through the halls of Raintree, just glance at the student work you see around you.
-Yes, look at the art on the walls, the sculptures on shelf-tops, and the colorfully tangled contraptions hanging from the ceiling.
-If you look closely, smack dab at the center, you’ll the see the intention, the love, the creative mind of the child within each piece.
+Next time you walk through the halls and classrooms of Raintree, just glance at the student work you see around you: the art on the walls, the sculptures on the shelves, the colorfully tangled contraptions hanging from the ceilings.
+If you look closely, you'll see the intention, the capability, the love, and the creative mind of the child within each piece.

 bottom of page